 Improve your Smile with White fillings

 Also known as a dental composite, a white filling is a tooth-coloured resin used to restore decayed or broken teeth.
 By using enamel and dentin bonding techniques, white fillings restore teeth that have become damaged as a result of tooth decay or injury.
-White fillings are used as an alternative to amalgam (silver) fillings, which are aesthetically poor and contain mercury.
+White fillings are used as an alternative to amalgam (silver) fillings.

 How are teeth filled with white fillings?